Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Introduction : Schr odinger bridges for entropic curvature

 Let $(\X,d)$ be a geodesic space equipped with a reference measure $m\in \M(\X)$.
-According to Lott-Strum-Villani theory of curvature on geodesic spaces \cite{LV09,Stu06a,Stu06b,Vil09}, a lower bound $K\in \R$ on the entropic curvature of the space $(\X,d,m)$ is characterized by a {\it $K$-convexity property} of the {\it relative entropy} along {\it constant speed geodesics} of the { \it Wasserstein space} $(\Pc_2(\X),W_2)$.
+According to Lott-Sturm-Villani theory of curvature on geodesic spaces \cite{LV09,Stu06a,Stu06b,Vil09}, a lower bound $K\in \R$ on the entropic curvature of the space $(\X,d,m)$ is characterized by a {\it $K$-convexity property} of the {\it relative entropy} along {\it constant speed geodesics} of the { \it Wasserstein space} $(\Pc_2(\X),W_2)$.
 Let us precise this property for the non specialist reader.
-By definition, the {\it relative entropy} of a probability measure $q$ on a measurable space $\Y$ with respect to a measure $r\in \M(\Y)$ is given by
+By definition, the {\it relative entropy} of a probability measure $q$ on a measurable space $\Y$ with respect to a probability measure $r\in {\mathcal P}(\Y)$, also called Kullback-Leibler distance between $q$ and $r$, is given by

+if $q$ is absolutely continuous with respect to $r$ and $H(q|r):=+\infty$ otherwise.
+As explained in \cite{Leo14}, this definition extends to unbounded measures $r\in\M(\Y)$ as follows.
+Since $r$ is a $\sigma$-finite measure, there exists some measurable function $w:\Y\to [0,+\infty)$ such that